resonatecoop/user-api-old/README.md

-# Toy User API
+# User/Track API

+This is the main User/Track API.
-This is a simple User API that uses Twirp.
-It allows to create users.
-Learn more about Twirp at its [website](https://twitchtv.github.io/twirp/docs/intro.html) or [repo](https://github.com/twitchtv/twirp).
+It uses Twirp RPC framework.
+Learn more about
+Twirp at its [website](https://twitchtv.github.io/twirp/docs/intro.html) or [repo](https://github.com/twitchtv/twirp).
 It also uses [go-pg](https://github.com/go-pg/pg) PostgreSQL ORM.